fullstackedorg/workspace/docs/Test/Integration.md

     });

     after(async function(){
-        // make sure to strop the server or it will hang Server.stop();
+        // make sure to stop the server or it will hang Server.stop();
     });
 }));